istio/istio.io/content/en/docs/ops/configuration/telemetry/monitoring-multicluster-prometheus/index.md

 ## Overview

-This is meant to provide operational guidance on how to configure monitoring of Istio meshes constituted by two or more individual Kubernetes clusters.
+This is meant to provide operational guidance on how to configure monitoring of Istio meshes comprised of two or more individual Kubernetes clusters.
 It is not meant to establish the *only* possible path forward, but rather to demonstrate a workable approach to multicluster telemetry with Prometheus.

 Our recommendation for multicluster monitoring of Istio with Prometheus is built upon the foundation of Prometheus [hierarchical federation](https://prometheus.io/docs/prometheus/latest/federation/#hierarchical-federation).
 Cluster-local Istio-deployed Prometheus instances will act as initial collectors which then federate up to a production mesh-wide Prometheus instance.
-That mesh-wide Prometheus can either live outside of all of the clusters from the mesh (aka external), or in one of the clusters within the mesh.
+That mesh-wide Prometheus can either live outside of the mesh (aka external), or in one of the clusters within the mesh.

 ## Multicluster Istio Setup